 An issue related to regime change but somewhat separate is whether Saddam Hussein and his associates should be prosecuted for war crimes and crimes against humanity, if and when they are caught.
-The Administration said in early April 2003 that Saddam and his inner circle should be tried by Iragis if they are captured, although others might be tried by a U.S.-led process for any crimes committed in the course of the 2003 war.
+The Administration said in early April 2003 that Saddam and his inner circle should be tried by Iraqis if they are captured, although others might be tried by a U.S.-led process for any crimes committed in the course of the 2003 war.
 In the year prior to the war, the Administration was gathering data for a potential trial of Saddam and 12 of his associates.
-Those it had sought for trial include Saddam; his two sons Uday and Qusay (killed after discovery by and a firefight with U.S. forces in Mosul on July 22, 2003); Ali Hassan al-Majid, for alleged use of chemicals against the Kurds (he was reported by British officers to have died in an early April air strike on his home in Basra, although that is now in question); Muhammad Hamza al-Zubaydi (surrendered in mid-April 2003); Taha Yasin Ramadan; first Vice President and number three in the regime; Izzat Ibrahim, Vice Chairman of the Revolutionary Command Council and formally number two in the regime; Barzan al-Tikriti, Saddam's half brother (captured in mid-April 2003); Watban al-Tikriti (captured in April 2003) and Sabawi al-Tikriti, both other half brothers of Saddam and former leaders of regime intelligence bureaus; Tariq Aziz, deputy Prime Minister and foremost regime spokesman (surrendered in May 2003); and Aziz Salih Noman, governor of Kuwait during Iraq's occupation of that country (apprehended in May 2003).
+Those it had sought for trial include Saddam; his two sons Uday and Qusay (killed after discovery by and a firefight with U.S. forces in Mosul on July 22, 2003); Ali Hassan al-Majid, for alleged use of chemicals against the Kurds (captured August 21, 2003); Muhammad Hamza al-Zubaydi (surrendered in mid-April 2003); Taha Yasin Ramadan; first Vice President and number three in the regime (captured August 19, 2003); Izzat Ibrahim, Vice Chairman of the Revolutionary Command Council and formally number two in the regime; Barzan al-Tikriti, Saddam's half brother (captured in mid-April 2003); Watban al-Tikriti (captured in April 2003) and Sabawi al-Tikriti, both other half brothers of Saddam and former leaders of regime intelligence bureaus; Tariq Aziz, deputy Prime Minister and foremost regime spokesman (surrendered in May 2003); and Aziz Salih Noman, governor of Kuwait during Iraq's occupation of that country (captured May 2003).

 Others not on the list of twelve, but part of a list of 55 former regime officials sought by the United States for questioning and possible arrest, have been captured or surrendered.
-As of mid-July 2003, according to Coalition Provisional Authority officials, more than half of the Iraqis on the list of 55 are now in custody or are confirmed killed.
-Among the others apprehended are Amir al-Saadi, chief science adviser to Saddam; Jamal Mustafa al-Tikriti, a son-in-law of Saddam; Vice President Taha Muhi ad-Din Ma'ruf; and suspected WMD manager Hoda Mahdi Salih al-Ammash.
+As of late September 2003, 43 of the Iraqis on the list of 55 are now in custody or were killed.
+Others not on the list of 55 have been apprehended as well: Amir al-Saadi, chief science adviser to Saddam; Jamal Mustafa al-Tikriti, a son-in-law of Saddam; Vice President Taha Muhi ad-Din Ma'ruf; and suspected WMD manager Hoda Mahdi Salih al-Ammash.

 The war crimes issue has been addressed by previous U.S. administrations and the international community.
 U.N.
 Security Council Resolution 674 (October 29, 1990) calls on all states or organizations to provide information on Iraq's war-related atrocities to the United Nations.
 The Foreign Relations Authorization Act for FY1992 (P.L.
 102-138, October 28, 1991, Section 301) stated the sense of Congress that the President should propose to the U.N.
 Security Council a war crimes tribunal for Saddam Hussein.
 Similar legislation was later passed, including H.Con.Res.
+137

-137 (passed the House November 13, 1997); S.Con.Res.
+(passed the House November 13, 1997); S.Con.Res.
 78 (passed the Senate March 13, 1998); and a provision of the Iraq Liberation Act (P.L.
 105-338, signed October 31, 1998).